programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Get the Data

 This lesson will show how to create a choropleth map using two data files:
-* A file with the data to count and visualize: the *Fatal Force* database.
+* A file with the data to count and visualize: the _Fatal Force_ dataset
-* A file with data about the shapes (in this case, counties) to draw on the map: the *cartographic boundaries* file.
+* A file with data about the shapes (in this case, counties) to draw on the map: the 'cartographic boundaries' file

-Using Pandas, these databases will be turned in to **dataframes** (DF).
-For the computer to match records in the different DFs, there needs to be common variable.
-Since the maps will be plotting county-level data, the common variable will be the **Federal Information Processing Standard** (FIPS) number.
-Many databases with county-level data include the FIPS number, but because the *Fatal Force* database does not, this lesson will walk through how to add it.
+Using Pandas, these datasets will be turned into dataframes (DF).
+In order for Folium to match records from one dataframe with the other, they need to share a common variable.
+The maps will be plotting county-level data, so the common variable will be the **Federal Information Processing Standard** (FIPS) [county code](https://en.wikipedia.org/wiki/FIPS_county_code).
+Many datasets of county-level data include the FIPS code, but unfortunately the *Fatal Force* database does not, so this lesson will first teach you how to add it.

-While this lesson will demonstrate how to map data based on county geographies, if the *cartographic boundary* file has other boundaries (such as census tracts or police precincts), the same basic steps would be followed -- but the map that would be produced would reflect these different geometries.
+If the *cartographic boundary* file you were using was based on another boundary type (such as [census tracts](https://en.wikipedia.org/wiki/Census_tract), or [police precincts](https://en.wikipedia.org/wiki/Police_precinct)), the same basic steps would be followed – the map produced would simply reflect these different geometries instead.

 ### Fatal Force Data

-The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.
-The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the data in the database.
+The *Washington Post*'s Fatal Force dataset contains the data to be counted and visualized.
+The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about how this data is collected and recorded.

-Pandas parses data as it imports it.
-It is pretty good at recognizing *string* (character) data and *numeric* data, importing them as `object` and `int64` or `float64` datatypes.
-But Pandas sometimes struggles with date-time fields.
-If you include the keyword `parse_dates=` parameter, along with the name of the date column, the likelihood Pandas will parse the date field correctly as a `datetime64` datatype increases.
+Pandas parses the data as it imports it.
+It is pretty good at recognizing 'string' (character) data and numeric data –importing them as `object` and `int64` or `float64` data types – but sometimes struggles with date-time fields.
+If you include the `parse_dates=` parameter, along with the name of the date column, it is more likely that Pandas will parse the date field correctly as a `datetime64` data type.

-This code block imports the data.
-To follow along with the lesson, use the code as written.
-If you want to see the most up-to-date version of the data from the *Washington Post*, comment-out (`#`) the first two lines and un-comment the lines for the WP's repo.
-This lesson uses the data from the *Programming Historian* website; if you use the data from the *Post*, the numbers will be different.
+Th code block below imports the data.
+To follow along with the lesson's archived dataset, use the code as written.
+If you want to see the most up-to-date version of the data from the *Washington Post* instead, comment-out (with `#`) the first two lines, and un-comment the last two lines.

 ```python
 ff_df = pd.read_csv('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv', parse_dates = ['date'])